Denis Doulgeropoulos

 pills

-Here’s an overview of the four stages of Medicare Part D prescription drug coverage and how prices can vary in the coverage gap.
-Note that this does not apply to prescription drug coverage offered through Medicare Advantage (Part C) plans.
+Below is an overview of the four stages of Medicare Part D prescription drug coverage and how costs can change, particularly during the coverage gap.
+However, these stages do not apply to prescription drug coverage provided through Medicare Advantage (Part C) plans.

-Stage 1 — Deductible.
-Most Part D plans have an annual deductible that cannot exceed $445 in 2021.
-You pay the full negotiated price for your prescriptions until you meet the deductible.
+Most Medicare Part D plans include an annual deductible, which could not exceed $445 in 2021.
+Therefore, you pay the full negotiated cost of your prescriptions until the deductible is met.

-Stage 4 — Catastophic coverage.
-After you reach the out-of-pocket spending limit, you pay a relatively small amount per prescription for the rest of the year: the greater of 5% of the plan’s negotiated retail price or a flat fee ($3.70 for generics, $9.20 for all other drugs in 2021).
+After reaching the out-of-pocket limit, catastrophic coverage begins.
+At this stage, you pay a much smaller amount for prescriptions for the remainder of the year.
+Specifically, you pay the greater of 5% of the negotiated retail price or a flat fee, which was $3.70 for generics and $9.20 for all other drugs in 2021.

-For additional information on Medicare Part D drug coverage, see medicare.gov/drug-coverage-part-d.
+For additional details about Medicare Part D prescription drug coverage, visit